-Residential is identified as land use category C. Land use category C has a base target of 13 points.
+Residential is identified as land use category C. Land use category C has a base target of 10 points for projects with up to 5 accessory parking spaces.
+For every additional 5 spaces, up to 20 spaces, one additional point is required, for a total of 13 points for a project with 20 spaces.
 For every additional 10 Accessory Parking spaces provided above 20, rounding up, one additional point is required.
-No credit is given for existing surface parking.
 Therefore, the land use category C target for this project is 16 points.